manheicatherine/Northcoder-course/README.md

 ### Remember we're here to help 👋🏽

 - While you complete your precourse we encourage you to attend our regular drop-in sessions and make use of the 'precourse' Slack channel (if you haven't received an invite let us know).
 In this channel, you'll find people who are completing the precourse just like you, people who have already completed it and tutors - a community to ask any and all questions to.
+This channel is also a place for you to connect and chat with your peers 💬

 ### Take Regular Breaks 🚰 🌳 🚶‍♂️